kelceydavis33/Tutorials/README.md

 Absolute beginers:installing python and using github - TO DO

-Interacting with the command prompt - TO DO
+Interacting with the command line - TO DO

 The Jupyter Notebook - TO DO